Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 Many swimmers swear by them for their pool routine.
-You attached them to your goggles and get a stable fit even when doing back flips.
+You attach them to your goggles and get a stable fit even when doing backflips.

 MP3 player is simple to use

-It comes with 4GB of storage and physical controls which are easy to use when swimming.
+It comes with 4GB of internal memory and playback control buttons, which are easy to use when swimming.
 Listen to songs in order or shuffle them up.
 You can also control volume without having to stop.

-On top of that, the 7-hour battery capacity is enough even for marathon swimmers.
-Just charge them up before use since they don’t have quick charging.
+On top of that, the 7-hour battery capacity on a single charge is enough even for marathon swimmers.
+Just charge them up before use since they don’t have fast charging.

-All in all, FINIS Duo are proven wateproof headphones for swimming that are a great buy today.
+All in all, FINIS Duo are proven waterproof headphones that are a great buy today.

-Best pair of MP3 & headphones for swimming for an affordable price.
+Best pair of waterproof music player & headphones for most swimmers for an affordable price.

 - Affordable bundle